 June gloom and grey skies in the morning are bad news, also known as working days.

 Cons: Lame wave riding, sometimes chilly, sharks.

 Local knowledge: Strongest wind comes from low-pressure systems that slide down from Canada and can result in chilly air temperatures.
-A great place to travel and kite if you’re looking for a wild time after dark.
+A great place for adventure travel and especially for kitesurfers who are looking for a wild time after dark.
 A good locale for a family trip and one of my top 10 kiteboarding destinations in the United States.

 Best wind: March-September (June can be slow).